Looking for things to do in Jardin, where to stay or how to get there? You've come to the right post! Updated in July 2017 just for you.

 Our favourite thing to do in Jardin was people-watch in the square however there are few nice activities in and around town depending on your budget.

-Cable-cars: There are two sets of cable-cars in town.
-The older and cheaper one is basically a garden shed which takes you up to the hills for $3,000.
+There are two sets of cable-cars in town.
+The older and cheaper one is basically a garden shed which takes you up to the hills for $4,000.

-Horse ride trek: The most adventurous activity in town is to ride a horse to La Cueva del Esplendor - a waterfall in side a cave.
+The most adventurous activity in town is to ride a horse to La Cueva del Esplendor - a waterfall in side a cave.
 We chose not to do this as we wanted to stick to budget and have learned to be underwhelmed by most waterfalls.
-However, it's a popular trip with the guided trek costing around $35-40,000 per person with signs up in most hotels promoting it.
+However, it's a popular trip with the guided trek costing around $45,000 COP per person (including a large homemade lunch) with signs up in most hotels promoting it.
+It's also possible to hike or take a jeep here - enquire with the tour companies.

-Horse ride around town: Horses are bloody everywhere in Jardin and you can easily go for a quick trot around town from the main square.
-It's cheap too, with a 10-minute trip around the block costing around $3,000.
+Horses are bloody everywhere in Jardin and you can easily go for a quick trot around town from the main square.
+It's cheap too, with a 10-minute trip around the block costing around $5,000.

 In Medellin, you need to make your way to Terminal del Sur.
 The best way to do this is exit the Poblado metro station on the left hand side, where you'll find a line of taxis.
 They'll bring you to the terminal for $5,000.